mphaxise/name-tag-reader/tests/test_summary.md

 ## Overview

-This document summarizes the testing performed on the Name Tag Reader application, focusing on the recent fixes to the Process Images button functionality.
-The tests verify that the application correctly enables the Process Images button after uploading images or capturing photos with the camera.
+This document summarizes the testing performed on the Name Tag Reader application, focusing on the recent UI improvements.
+The tests verify that the application functions correctly with the simplified image handling and table display after removing navigation controls and sorting functionality.

 ## Changes Made

-1. **Process Button Fix**
+1. **UI Simplification**
+   - Removed multi-image navigation controls and counter
+   - Simplified the image preview with improved styling
+   - Removed table filtering and sorting functionality
-   - Removed the default disabled attribute from the button in HTML
+   - Removed the results counter from the table display
-   - Added a MutationObserver to watch for changes to the image preview
-   - Implemented direct DOM manipulation using `removeAttribute('disabled')`
-   - Added success notifications after image upload and camera capture
+   - Converted manual entry form to an accordion interface

 2. **Code Cleanup**
-   - Removed redundant code for enabling the button
+   - Eliminated approximately 300 lines of unnecessary code
+   - Simplified image handling to focus on single image processing
-   - Improved error handling and user feedback
+   - Improved error handling with more robust DOM element checks
-   - Added console logging for better debugging
+   - Enhanced logging for better debugging

 ## Testing Approach